rmaicle/sut/README.md

 utm:...
 ~~~

+## Compiler Option

-The directory where the unit test configuration file is in needs to be specified
-to the compiler using the `-J` option.
+The configuration file directory must be specified to the compiler using the
-The option tells the compiler the directories where to find import expressions.
+`-J` option.
+This commandline option tells the compiler where to look for string
+imports.

 ~~~
 dmd -unittest -J=<directory> ...